-This policy clarifies the role of the Denton Police Department and responsibilities of its members pertaining to large scale emergencies and the Maryland Emergency Management Agency (MEMA) operating under the State of Maryland Emergency Operations Core Plan.
+This policy clarifies the role of the Denton Police Department and responsibilities of its members pertaining to large scale emergencies and the Maryland Department of Emergency Management operating under the State of Maryland Emergency Operations Core Plan.

 The Denton Police Department will prepare for large scale emergencies within and outside its jurisdiction through planning and mutual cooperation with other agencies.